HughesSeanKyle/mern-frontend-deployment/features.md

             - actions/auth/loadUser(f)
                 - This function must be run inside Admin and Auth Layout
                     - then check location
                         - if includes admin and no token redirect to auth signin
+    - Protect Admin Route
+        - complete 24/08/
-    - Handle form submission success/errors - WIP
+    - Handle form submission success/errors - WIP `24/08 <____Continue here`
         - For example bring in errors from server.
 Create redux state for it
         - Display errors on form
             - some initial logic set up for this via alert state.